leomeyer/OpenHAT/docs/index.md

 ### Features

-- Runs on Windows and Linux
+- Runs on Windows and Linux, with the Raspberry Pi being the primary target
 - Controls actors like relays using an Android application or an HTML interface
 - Accepts input from sensors like switches, temperature or light sensors
 - Supports complex automation tasks like window and shutter control